SHARP-HTP/phenotype-portal/README.md

 Traditionally, a patient's medical information is stored inconsistently and in multiple locations, both electronically and non-electronically.
 The Phenotype Portal will work towards creating a unified framework for normalizing and standardizing clinical data, which will allow for the exchange of patient information among care providers, government agencies, insurers and other stake holders.

+For technical information about this project including source code downloads and installation instructions, please visit the <a class="htpLinks" href="http://docs.phenotypeportal.org">QDM Phenotyping Documentation</a> page.

 # PhenotypePortal Installation Guide #

 ## Requirements ##